School of Law, Gender and Media, Law, Environment and Development Centre & Centre for Water and Development

 Entry requirements

-MA: A 2:2 (or international equivalent) or higher in a relevant Social Sciences subject for students other than India.
+MA: A 2:2 (or international equivalent) or higher in a relevant Social Sciences subject for students other than from India.
 For students applying from India and holding a BA/BSc/BCom from India, students need to have completed an integrated four-year degree programme to be eligible for the course.

 LLM: A 2:2 LLB (or international equivalent).
 Students wishing to apply for the LLM Programme must have successfully completed an LLB.
 If you have a lower degree classification, your application may be considered if you can present a strong case, either through relevant work experience, other legal qualifications, or a strong supporting statement.
 References are not required but can help build a stronger application if you fall below the 2:2 requirement or have non-traditional qualifications.